-F.2.3 Method for plant sound power level
+Method for plant sound power level F.2.3

-The plant sound power method (see F.2.3.2) can be used in the absence of sufficient data for the activity $\square{L{Aeq, T}}$ and $L{Aeq, T}$ and $L{Aeq, T}$
+The plant sound power method (see F.2.3.2) can be used in the absence of sufficient data for the activity $A > L{Aeq, T} A = 0$ method (see F.2.2) but it is necessary to know the on-time of the plant in order that comparable accuracy of site noise prediction can be obtained.

 Where possible, the values given in Annex C are to be used as representative of operating plant.
-The sound power level values can be obtained by adding 28 dB(A) to the Ar $L{Aeq, T}$ and $L{Aeq, T}$ values at 10 m distance.
+The sound power level values can be obtained by adding 28 dB(A) to the $\triangle L{Aeq, T}$ $\triangle L{Aeq, T}$ values at 10 m distance.
 Alternatively, the values in Annex D could be used but these are of older plant and might provide a worst case.
 The third option is to use the maximum sound power levels of the plant permitted under EC Directive 2000/14/EC [11], as given in Table F.1.

-The method involves the calculation of $\square L{Aeq, T}$ $\square$ from the plant sound power levels, typical percentage on-times and various allowances for distance, reflections, and screening or soft ground attenuation.
-Since this method necessitates the introduction into the calculation of the additional variable of percentage on-time, the method is more suitable for use in situations where an $\square L{Aeq, T}$ $\square$ for a similar activity is not available.
+The method involves the calculation of $\triangle L{Aeq, T}$ from the plant sound power levels, typical percentage on-times and various allowances for distance, reflections, and screening or soft ground attenuation.
+Since this method necessitates the introduction into the calculation of the additional variable of percentage on-time, the method is more suitable for use in situations where an $\triangle L{Aeq.
+T}$ $\triangle I$ a similar activity is not available.

-Neither this method nor the activity $\square L{Aeq, T}$ $\square$ method is suitable for predicting the $\square L{Aeq, T}$ $\square$ of mobile plant operating either on site in close proximity to the point of interest or on haul roads.
+Neither this method nor the activity $\triangle L{Aeq, T}$ method is suitable for predicting the $\triangle L{Aeq, T}$ of mobile plant operating either on site in close proximity to the point of interest or on haul roads.
 Techniques for the estimation of noise of such mobile plant are given in F.2.4.
 The technique for plant operating over short traverses is similar to the sound power method but is modified for equivalent on-time related to traverse length and minimum distance to the point of interest.